Tux/Release-Checklist/Checklist.md

 You have had reasons to make the changes leading up to a new distribution.
-If you really care about the users of your module, you should check if your new release would break any of the CPAN modules that (indirectly) depend on your module by testing with your previous r3elease and your upcoming release and see if the new release would cause the other module to break.
+If you really care about the users of your module, you should check if your new release would break any of the CPAN modules that (indirectly) depend on your module by testing with your previous release and your upcoming release and see if the new release would cause the other module to break.

 [used_by.pl](scripts/used-by.pl) will check the depending modules with the